Top 12 Hydrating Foods To Include In Your Diet

 Water is the most abundant substance in our bodies and makes up about 60% of our body weight, so it is important that we maintain adequate hydration levels.

-You Might Be Asking Yourself, “What Can I Eat to Stop My Thirst?”
+You Might Be Asking Yourself, “What Can I Eat To Stop My Thirst?”

 Here are some delicious foods that can hydrate you from the inside out.